-The Westmont Worship Team is a group of young adults committed to encouraging worship on campus and in the global church.
-Although we serve most visibly through musical leadership in Chapel, we also seek to build community through prayer, discipleship, and fellowship.
+Led by Joel Patterson, the Westmont College Worship Team is a group of young adults committed to encouraging worship on campus and in the global church.
+Although we serve most visibly through musical leadership in Chapel, we also seek to build God's Kingdom through prayer, discipleship, and fellowship.

 Our desire is to bring glory to God through our music, studies and relationships, in order that the name of Jesus would be made famous on campus and beyond.

 Below are requirements for serving on the Worship Team.
 Please contact Joel Patterson with any questions.

 The entire Worship Team is required to attend a week-long orientation during the week before school begins.
 If you are a drummer on the Team, you are required to come a few days earlier for a Drummers' Orientation.
 If you are an RA, you are not eligible for worship team since RA orientation happens during the same week.

 Practices will be in the Kerr Student Center.
 All worship team members are expected to arrive on time.
 No worship team member will be allowed to schedule a class (or work) during this time.

 Vocal Rehearsal: Monday nights from 6:45pm to 7:55pm

 Full Band Rehearsal: Monday nights from 8:00pm – 9:15pm

 All worship team members will attend a mandatory monthly meeting to pray, worship and fellowship together.
 These meetings will usually be off-campus and will last the entire evening.
 Locations and times will change from month to month.